Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: State of the Art in Cell-Free ISAC

 These CF-ISAC security issues have been studied recently~\cite{Rivetti:WCNC:2024, Nasir2024, Ren2024}.
 In~\cite{Rivetti:WCNC:2024}, a secure CF-ISAC system with multiple users and a single target, assumed to be an eavesdropper, is considered.
-The system aims to ensure reliable communication for the users while simultaneously detecting the target using monostatic sensing and degrading the eavesdropper’s channel quality.
-To achieve this, an ISAC waveform embedded with AN is designed to minimize the CRB when estimating the target’s direction relative to the APs.
+The system aims to ensure reliable communication for the users while simultaneously detecting the target using mono-static sensing and degrading the eavesdropper's channel quality.
+To achieve this, an ISAC waveform embedded with AN is designed to minimize the CRB when estimating the target's direction relative to the APs.
 Using the SDR method, the CPU optimizes the precoding vectors and AN covariance matrices for each AP.
-This optimization is constrained to maintain the required SINR for the users while limiting the eavesdropper’s maximum SNR.
+This optimization is constrained to maintain the required SINR for the users while limiting the eavesdropper's maximum SNR.
 The study reveals an inverse proportionality between the optimal CRB and the user-eavesdropper distance, highlighting the impact of spatial positioning on ISAC performance.
-In~\cite{Nasir2024}, a multi-static sensing model is examined in which multiple eavesdroppers try intercepting confidential information intended for communication users.
-The authors propose a joint communication and sensing beamforming design aimed at maximizing the sensing SNR while ensuring that the secrecy rate for all communication users remains above a specified threshold.
+In~\cite{Nasir2024}, a multi-static sensing model is examined in which multiple eavesdroppers try to intercept confidential information intended for communication users.
+The authors propose a joint communication and sensing beamforming design that maximizes the sensing SNR while ensuring that the secrecy rate for all communication users remains above a specified threshold.
 In~\cite{Ren2024}, the security of both communication and sensing is examined in the presence of information and sensing eavesdroppers, who seek to intercept confidential communications and extract target information, respectively.
-The study formulates a transmit beamforming optimization problem aimed at maximizing the detection probability while adhering to several constraints: SINR constraints for communication users, SNR constraints for information eavesdroppers, detection probability constraints for sensing eavesdroppers, and transmit power limitations for each transmitter.
+The study formulates a transmit beamforming optimization problem to maximize the detection probability while adhering to several constraints: SINR constraints for communication users, SNR constraints for information eavesdroppers, detection-probability constraints for sensing eavesdroppers, and transmit-power limitations for each transmitter.
 The global optimal solution was obtained using an SDR-based approach.